If you’re a blogger, novelist or freelance writer, you need to think about your work in terms of craft.

 2. Work against the clock (use a timer)

 But let’s leave the philosophy for a moment and get down into the nitty-gritty.
 The best practical way to write more and faster is to race against the clock.
 I’ve mentioned Trollope and his 250 words in a 15-minutes routine.

 But even 600-700 words per hour are good enough.
 It all depends on what you’re writing and your own rhythm.
-Authors like Dickens wouldn’t set a quota of words, but rather, the amount of time they would spend on writing.
+Authors like Dickens wouldn’t set a quota of words, but rather the time they would spend on writing.